 Exchange students can choose courses from the School of Electrical Engineering (ELEC) quite freely as long as they have the required knowledge and skills to attend the course.
 In some cases, there may be restrictions, but applicants will be informed of these once their Learning Agreement/study plan has been checked.

 as a starting point for making your Learning Agreement/study plan.
 But please note that it is subject to change, so for up-to-date course information and course descriptions, please click on on course code which will take you to the WebOodi portal.
-Course timetables for the next academic year will be available by June, so at the time of the application process for the autumn term, timetables are unfortunately not yet available.
+Course timetables for the next academic year will be available in summer, so at the time of the application process for the autumn term, timetables are unfortunately not yet available.

 The Learning Agreement/study plan you make before arrival is preliminary and you may be required to make changes upon arrival due to overlaps in schedule or course cancellations.